Muddy Schools Guide: Dorset House, Bury

 Pupils consistently gain their first choice place in competitive entry to senior independent schools and around 60% leave with a scholarship or award of some kind, be it academic, music or sport.
 Schools pupils go on to include Brighton College, Hurst, Ardingly and Lancing College.

 Matt Thomas has only been at the school a few months (he was previously deputy head at Moulsford Prep.) but seems to have settled in very quickly.
 When he showed me around during a break five-year-olds were launching themselves at him to tell him news about their siblings and their lunch (I got shown an eyeball sweet one of them had procured), while prep school children intercepted him with strange smelling leaves (no not that kind!) and allegations of their mate’s fourth helping of lasagne.

-He tells me the school doesn’t get involved in ‘a facilities arms race’ and he isn’t planning sweeping changes but would like to explore using the nearby River Arun in some way.
-He’d like to develop ICT further and also the leadership programme on which older children enjoy the likes of adventure training in the Brecon Beacons.
-“We talk about how to lead personally, because not everyone can be a leader but you can have self respect and self determination,” he explains.
+He tells me the school doesn’t get involved in ‘a facilities arms race’ and he isn’t planning sweeping changes but would like to explore the idea of using the nearby River Arun in some way.
+He’d like to develop ICT further and also the leadership programme on which older children enjoy the likes of adventure training in the Brecon Beacons to develop attributes like self respect and self determination.

 Dorset House has a more local intake than a lot of independent schools with its catchment area generally around 20 miles.
 Many come on word-of-mouth recommendation.
 A family atmosphere is encouraged and class teachers eat with the children at lunch times.
 I was told we’d see different ages mixing at break and, sure enough, this was happening on the football field.